qkhuyit/dongle-ip-helper/README.md

  _**zeus-dongle help:**_

- - -m|method=: Action execute, value must is one of [reset, deep-reset, fast-reset, reboot, device-info, network-info].
+ - -a|action=: Action execute, value must is one of [reset, deep-reset, fast-reset, reboot, device-info, network-info].

  - -u|username=: Login username (Optional - only use for huawei-auth modem).

  - -p|password=: Login password (Optional - only use for huawei-auth modem).

- - -t|type=: Dongle modem type, value must is one of [dialup, huawei-auth, huawei-none-auth].
+ - -m|model=: Dongle modem type, value must is one of [dialup, huawei-auth, huawei-none-auth].

  - -h|help:  Help_
 #### Using GUI tool